| | | |

 More Birthday Printables

-Along with the birthday color by number pages, here are a few other printables that have made our celebrations smoother and more fun:
+Along with the color by number pages, here are a few other birthday worksheets that have made our celebrations smoother and more fun:

 Birthday bingo – Always a hit, and so easy to set up.
 I like using it at parties when the kids need something that gets everyone laughing and playing together.